sarumont/dotfiles/README.md

 # Local overrides

 Local overrides are managed via `stow` using the `make host` command.
-This looks for a dir called `hosts-$(hostname)` and applies that as a vault.
+This looks for a dir called `.hosts-$(hostname)` and applies that as a vault.
 This applies side-by-side, so it does *not* support overwriting.

 ## shell